mjc-school/MJC-School/stage #2/module #4. Architecture Basics, Patterns, Best Practices/Architecture Basic.md

 ### Interface segregation principle

 1. Variant 1: Many client-specific interfaces are better than one general-purpose interface
-2. Variant 2: clients shouldn't depend on methods they don't use
+2. Variant 2: Clients shouldn't depend on methods they don't use

 As with other principles of class design, we try to get rid of unnecessary dependencies in the code, make the code easy to read and easily changeable.